-Golden Cocker Retriever is a large dog breed, known to be cheerful, sociable, and intelligent dog.
+Golden Cocker Retriever is a large dog breed known to be a cheerful, sociable, and intelligent dog.
 Like most hunting dog breeds, they are incredibly intelligent and very loyal.
 They carry over many characteristics of their parent breeds.

 The Golden Cocker Retriever is very loving, playful, and intelligent.
-In the house, they are generally content and calm, but they also like to be outside and play either alone or with their owner or other dogs.
+They are generally content and calm in the house, but they also like to be outside and play alone or with their owner or other dogs.
 They form strong bonds with their owners and are generally very affectionate and friendly.
-This means that they are able to be alone for short periods of time, but can become restless if left alone for longer periods.
-He is a social type dog, so he tends to be friendly and good-natured with humans and other dogs.
+This means that they can be alone for short periods but can become restless if left alone for more extended periods.
+He is a social dog, so he tends to be friendly and good-natured with humans and other dogs.

-They love to play, so taking them to the park or on long walks and a treasure hunt will give you great affection and loyalty, which will strengthen the bond between you and your dog.
+They love to play, so taking them to the park or on long walks and a treasure hunt will give you great affection and loyalty, strengthening the bond between you and your dog.
 Without it, he can become irritated and hyperactive.
-It is therefore important that, as the owner of any dog, you are also active or at least happy to be active with him.
+It is, therefore, important that, as the owner of any dog, you are also active or at least happy to be active with him.

-They love to please their owner and have a strong desire to work and general activity.
-These qualities make them very well trained.
+They love to please their owner and have a strong desire to work and do a general activities.
+These qualities make them very well-trained.
 Their intelligence and ability to listen will show up in no time.
 They also appreciate the mental activity of training, another sign of their intelligence.
-Despite the pleasant dispositions of the parent breeds, they should be introduced to socialization from an early age so that they get used to other dogs.
+Despite the pleasant dispositions of the parent breeds, they should be introduced to socialization early so that they get used to other dogs.
 Avoid harsh treatments, as dogs generally don't react well to this unless it's warranted.

 Coat Of Golden Cocker Retriever